-Supplier audits consist of the assessment of both generic processes and specific processes based on the supplier category.
+Supplier audits consist of assessing both generic processes and specific processes based on the supplier category.
 Because the specific process questions vary per industry and even within companies, we focus on the generic items that apply to any industry in this blog.

-10 items you should include in your supplier audit checklist template…
+Ten items you should include in your supplier audit checklist template:

-The personnel of the supplier need to be properly trained and certified.
-In particular in inspections, staff needs to have qualifications, the scope of authorization and the period of validity defined.
+The personnel of the supplier need to be adequately trained and certified.
+In particular, in inspections, staff must have qualifications, the scope of authorization and the period of validity defined.

-This is included to guarantee on-time delivery while assuring the quality of the delivered goods.
+This is included to guarantee on-time delivery while ensuring the delivered goods’ quality.

-To guarantee that the right suppliers are chosen to supply components and raw materials used for the end products of the supplier.
+To guarantee that suitable suppliers are chosen to supply components and raw materials used for the end products of the supplier.

 Include items that guarantee robust and state-of-the-art supply chain processes, on-time delivery and proactive management of demand changes.
 Make sure the whole supply chain of the supplier can meet the needs and proactively strive to improve.
 Questions can be related to:

 The following topics should be covered when inspecting incoming products:

-Process and Procedure – to assure that inspection is done in a correct, standardized, and formalized way.
+Process and Procedure – to ensure inspection is done correctly, standardized, and formally.

-Tools & Skills for Incoming Inspection – to assure that the tests can be performed correctly.
+Tools & Skills for Incoming Inspection – to ensure the tests can be performed correctly.

-Prior to Production – to assure that the requirements are properly translated into a plan that results in efficient production.
+Before Production – to ensure the requirements are correctly translated into a plan that results in efficient production.

-Start of Production – to assure the settings are right from the beginning of the process to guarantee a product that follows specifications and expectations.
+Start of Production – to ensure the settings are correct from the beginning of the process to guarantee a product that follows specifications and expectations.

-Physical Flow – to assure the flow through the production process is managed and controlled to guarantee efficiency and quality.
+Physical Flow – to ensure the flow through the production process is managed and controlled to guarantee efficiency and quality.

-Tools and Maintenance – to assure that the supplier avoids breakdowns resulting in delays or process failures resulting in quality failures
+Tools and Maintenance – to ensure that the supplier avoids breakdowns resulting in delays or process failures resulting in quality failures

-The specific environment, health, and safety checks may vary, but obviously, the supplier has to have a process in place to avoid accidents, and ensure that the personnel is well trained and healthy.
+The specific environment, health, and safety checks may vary.
+Still, the supplier has to have a process in place to avoid accidents and ensure that the personnel is well-trained and healthy.
 Are the personal protective equipment used as expected?

-A culture of continuous improvement should be in place and clearly taken into account across the audits carried out by the supplier.
-The supplier should have reliable data available to develop action plans that will improve performance and thus customer satisfaction throughout the value chain.
+A culture of continuous improvement should be in place and considered across the audits carried out by the supplier.
+The supplier should have reliable data available to develop action plans that will improve performance and, thus, customer satisfaction throughout the value chain.
+More specifically,

-You can read more about like this, click here!
+To read more blogs from us like this, click here!